SaidGhattas/Faircorp-Mobile-Android/README.md

 - Each Window can be clicked on to go to the window activity to be edited
 - Each Window has a switch to open or close the window
 - Each Window shows its current status
+- Create button to create a new Window

 ### Heaters activity: